inclusive-design/website-cities/content/ideas/co-design-session-3/index.md

 {{< imgblock src="images/IMG_7863.jpg" resize="wide" alt="\"Assorted Barrier Busters\" group's prototype" >}}

 Shown above is "Assorted Barrier Busters" group's prototype.
-They have used lego blocks to build a platform, craft paper to build an elevator cube and plasticine to create a mobility device, such as an electric scooter made and a guide dog.
+They have used lego blocks to build a platform, craft paper to build an elevator cube and plasticine to create a mobility device, such as an electric scooter and a guide dog.

 {{< imgblock src="images/IMG_1864.jpg" resize="wide" alt="\"Assorted Barrier Busters\" group's Access app prototype" >}}